wiktorn/Overpass-API/README.md

 * `OVERPASS_MAX_TIMEOUT` - set the maximum timeout for queries (default: 1000s).
 Translates to send/recv timeout for fastcgi_wrap.
 * `OVERPASS_USE_AREAS` - if `false` initial area generation and the area updater process will be disabled.
 Default `true`.
 * `OVERPASS_HEALTHCHECK` - shell commands to execute to verify that image is healthy. `exit 1` in case of failures, `exit 0` when container is healthy.
 Default healthcheck queries overpass and verifies that there is reponse returned
+* `OVERPASS_STOP_AFTER_INIT` - if `false` the container will keep runing after init is complete.
+Otherwise container will be stopped after initialization process is complete.
+Default `true`

 ### Modes